mrahulsit/Portfolio/ReadME.md

-## Rahul Mishra's Resume
+## My Own Resume

-This repository contains the HTML and CSS code for Rahul Mishra's professional resume.
-The resume is designed to be a static webpage that showcases personal details, contact information, skills, education, projects, and internships.
+This repository contains the HTML and CSS code for my professional resume.
+The resume is designed to be a static webpage that showcases personal details, contact information, skills, education, projects, and internships completed.

 ## Table of Contents